Configure Connections with Analytics Extensions

 - If you have multiple sites on your server:

-- Scroll to Analytics Extensions, select Enable analytics extension, and then click Save.
+Scroll to Analytics Extensions, select Enable analytics extensions, and then click Save.

-- Type: (Required) Specify the server type you are connecting to.
-RSERVE supports connections to R via the RServe package.
-TABPY supports connections to Python via TabPy or to other analytics extensions.
+- Connection Name (Required): Specify the server type you are connecting to.
+RSERVE supports connections to R using the RServe package.
+TABPY supports connections to Python using TabPy, or to other analytics extensions.

 - Require SSL (Recommended): Select this option to encrypt the connection to the analytics service.
 If you specify a

-HTTPSURL in the Host field, then you must select this option.
+HTTPSURL in the Hostname field, then you must select this option.

 Client requirement: Intermediate certificate chain for Rserve external service